R0HIT-PRAKASH/Conference/phase2/README/README.txt

     The following section is about specific users and what they can do:

+===== SETTING UP MySQL =====
+    === Windows ===
+    Download the MySQL Community Server installer here: https://dev.mysql.com/downloads/windows/installer/8.0.html Follow instructions
+        During the Choose a Setup Type, select custom Add the following three files
+            MySQL Server x64
+            MySQL Java Connector (J/Connector)
+            Under applications, MySQL Shell x64
+    Leave everything else as default
+    It will ask you to set up a password during the installation phase, make sure you remember the password Make sure you know where the files are being saved Complete the installation
+    Open the MySQL Command Line Client
+    Enter your password
+    Enter the following
+        CREATE DATABASE conference;
+        exit;

+    === MacOS ===
+    Download the MySQL Community Server here: https://dev.mysql.com/downloads/windows/installer/8.0.html Select the DMG Archive Version
+        Start installation
+        It will ask you to create a password, make sure you remember it Leave everything else as default
+        Complete installation
+    Open System Preferences
+    MySQL should appear in the bottom row
+    Click it, then start the server
+    Open the terminal
+    Type the following
+        echo 'export PATH=usr/local/mysql/bin:$PATH' >> ~/.bash_profile
+        . ~/.bash_profile
+    Then type the following
+        mysql -u root -p
+    Enter the password you created during installing Enter the following
+        CREATE DATABASE conference;
+    Download the Connector/J here https://dev.mysql.com/downloads/connector/j/ (use platform independent, ZIP is probably easier)

+    === Both Platforms ===
+    Open IntelliJ and the project file
+    In the project pane, right click the project file (the top level file on the project pane) Open Module Settings
+    Select libraries
+    Select the + button
+    Select Java
+    Navigate to wherever your Connector/J file is and find the mysql-connector-java-8.0.22.jar file and select it Open the CreateConferenceTables java file in the saver package Change the password on line 16 to your password (the third string) Run the main method in this file
+    Open the Connector java file
+    Again, in the constructor look for the spot to enter your password again The program is now ready to run

 ===== USER MANUAL =====
     === Attendees and VIPs ===
     Once they log in, they will be shown a menu of 5 options.